 The first mobile communication systems to see large-scale commercial growth arrived in the 1980s and became known as the 'First Generation' systems.
-The First Generation comprised a number of independently-developed systems worldwide (e.g. AMPS (Analogue Mobile Phone System, used in America), TACS (Total Access Communication System, used in parts of Europe), NMT (Nordic Mobile Telephone, used in parts of Europe) and J-TACS (Japanese Total Access Communication System, used in Japan and Hong Kong)), using analogue technology.
+The First Generation used analogue technology and comprised a number of independently developed systems worldwide (e.g. AMPS (Analogue Mobile Phone System, used in America), TACS (Total Access Communication System, used in parts of Europe), NMT (Nordic Mobile Telephone, used in parts of Europe) and J-TACS (Japanese Total Access Communication System, used in Japan and Hong Kong)).

-Global roaming first became a possibility with the development of the digital 'Second Generation' system known as GSM (Global System for Mobile Communications).
+Global roaming first became a possibility with the development of the 'Second Generation' system known as GSM (Global System for Mobile communications), which was based on digital technology.
 The success of GSM was due in part to the collaborative spirit in which it was developed.
-By harnessing the creative expertise of a number of companies working together under the auspices of the European Telecommunications Standards Institute (ETSI), GSM became a robust, interoperable and widely-accepted standard.
+By harnessing the creative expertise of a number of companies working together under the auspices of the European Telecommunications Standards Institute (ETSI), GSM became a robust, interoperable and widely accepted standard.